 A By Election occurs due to a vacancy caused by the death or resignation of an elected representative.
 It can take place during any of the standard Election cycles, and is subject to the timetable for normal elections.
 Referendums are relatively rare in the UK, but can take place at any time.
-A referendum on the voting system for UK General Elections took place on 18 September 2014..
+A referendum on Scottish Independence took place on 18 September 2014.

 Use our ‘Who is my Representative’ page to find out who represents you at a local, national or European level.